mayurkale22/game-of-life-demo/README.md

 Go to [Stackdriver Monitoring main page](https://app.google.stackdriver.com/), and follow the [instructions](https://cloud.google.com/monitoring/charts/) to create a dashboard and charts.
 Then you can view stats from Life application on those charts.

+## View Stats on Prometheus Metrics page

+To view both server and client stats on Prometheus metrics page, go to: localhost:PROMETHEUS_PORT/metrics